ddse-foundation/cef/site/docs/tutorials/build-your-first-model.md

     web-application-type: reactive
 ```

-> Tested combo matches the benchmark harness: DuckDB + JGraphT + Ollama embeddings. vLLM (Qwen3-Coder-30B) was used for generation; you can plug it in later without changing code.
+> v0.6 supports 5 graph backends and 4 vector backends.
+The default (DuckDB) requires no external services. vLLM (Qwen3-Coder-30B) was used for benchmark generation; you can plug it in later without changing code.

 ---